 Asian Arowana’s are illegal in the United States because they are currently on the endangered species list.
-Arowana are covered under the US Endangered Species Act.
+Arowana is covered under the US Endangered Species Act.
 They first appeared on the world’s endangered species list in 1975 and have remained on it up to the current time.

 One of the world governing bodies that control the trade of exotic fish that go on the endangered species list is the Convention on International Trade in Endangered Species of Wild Fauna and Flora.
-This governing body has placed Asian Arowana’s under category 1.
+This governing body has placed Asian Arowana under category 1.
 That is the most restricted category of their classification system.
 That’s why they cannot be legally imported or sold in the United States.

 Another big concern the United States has with this species of fish is their eating habits.
 They are fierce predators that could potentially dominate a local ecosystem if released from captivity.
 The fear is that hobbyists will release these fish into the wild once they become too big for the fish tanks that hold them.
-This has gotten Arowana placed on the Department of Natural Resources published list of banned species.
+This has gotten Arowana placed on the Department of Natural Resources’ published list of banned species.

 What is the Asian Arowana’s Natural Habitat?

 Asian Arowana (Scleropages formosus) are most commonly found in such Southeast Asian countries as Indonesia and Malaysia.
 They are freshwater fish that prefer to inhabit blackwater rivers.
 They especially like the sanctuary that the slow-moving waters through the forested swamps and wetlands have to offer.
 This also provides the adult Arowana with plenty of choices for the fish they like to eat and an abundance of insects for the young to feed on.
-Arowana are night feeders that hang out among roots and other subsurface water structure during the day.
+Arowana is night feeders that hang out among roots and other subsurface water structures during the day.

 Why Are Their Numbers Declining?